utkarshere/Customer-churn-modeling-project/README.md

 ## Project Structure

-- 'Datasets': The folder contains the relevant datasets related to the project. 'client_data.csv' and 'price_data.csv' are the original raw, unprocessed datasets used for EDA.
-Following EDA, 'clean_data_after_eda.csv' file contains the cleaned data resulting from exploratory data analysis. 'data_for_predictions.csv' is the csv file containing the dataset obtained after feature engineering and used for the final model building and
+- **`Datasets/`**: The folder contains the relevant datasets related to the project. `client_data.csv` and `price_data.csv` are the original raw, unprocessed datasets used for EDA.
+Following EDA, `clean_data_after_eda.csv` file contains the cleaned data resulting from exploratory data analysis. `data_for_predictions.csv` is the csv file containing the dataset obtained after feature engineering and used for the final model building and
-'out_of_sample_data_with_predictions.csv' file contains the final dataset with churn predictions and prediction probabilities.
+`out_of_sample_data_with_predictions.csv` file contains the final dataset with churn predictions and prediction probabilities.
+An additional file `Data description.pdf` contains the descriptive information about the fields of the input datasets.

-- 'notebooks': The notebooks folder consists of 3 jupyter notebooks related to the project.
-'EDA.ipynb' file contains code regarding the exploratory data analysis done on the 'client_data_csv' and 'price_data.csv' datasets.
-'Feature_engineering.ipynb' notebooks contains the code written for performing feature engineering on the 'cleaned_data_after_eda.csv' file.
-'Churn prediction model.ipynb' file contains the preprocessing, model building, evaluation and tuning code which concludes the project.
+- **`notebooks/`**: The notebooks folder consists of 3 jupyter notebooks related to the project. `EDA.ipynb` file contains code regarding the exploratory data analysis done on the `client_data_csv` and `price_data.csv` datasets. `Feature_engineering.ipynb` notebooks contains the code written for performing feature engineering on the `cleaned_data_after_eda.csv` file. `Churn prediction model.ipynb` file contains the preprocessing, model building, evaluation and tuning code which concludes the project.